 The Fermi Paradox is an observation/question by physicist Enrico Fermi: The universe is very old.
-Life (from a scientific viewpoint) seems to be relatively simple—simple enough that, given the unimaginable size of the universe, there should be millions of planets with life scattered out there.
-And even without Faster-than-Light Travel, an intelligent spacefaring species should be able to spread across the galaxy in a relatively short amount of time.
-So where are all the aliens?
+Thus far we only know of one planet conducive to life (Earth), and life did indeed arise there, suggesting that wherever life can arise, it eventually will.
+Given the unimaginable size of the universe, there should be millions of planets with life scattered out there, and surely thousands at least in our own galaxy.
+And even without Faster-Than-Light Travel, an intelligent spacefaring species should be able to spread across the galaxy in a relatively short amount of time.

-We should be able to see all kinds of signs for intelligent alien life when we look at the stars, or possibly even evidence of alien life visiting Earth.
+We should be able to see all kinds of signs of intelligent alien life when we look at the stars, or possibly even evidence of alien life visiting Earth.
 But we don't.

 There are numerous proposed solutions to this question, which break down into two broad categories:

 - Absent Aliens is the simple solution, and makes for a fairly straightforward story: the entire universe (or at least our galaxy) is essentially uninhabited, and out there for us to settle freely.
 The main issue here is that, as stated above, life should be everywhere.
 In fact, the Rare Earth hypothesis has the opposite premise to the Fermi paradox: several key factors had to take place for Earth to harbor life first, and multicellular life later.
 Those factors may happen elsewhere, but all of them at once?
 And we haven't yet fully figured out how life appeared in the first place, so the requirements may be even higher.
 Life may not be so simple after all.